 - More information about research funding and support in the Division.

 - Visit our departments' own websites for more information about research activities and events.

 The overarching role of the research team is, through providing professional administrative and management advice, to engage with divisional research strategy and research policy and practice in departments, and to facilitate research developments and initiatives that seek to underpin divisional research objectives.

-The Research Team comprises 3 people:
+The Research Team comprises:

 The Research Team's key priorities are:

 - Research Excellence Framework (REF) 2014 (link to Oxford-only area)

 - Ethics and the review of non-medical projects

 - Supporting Divisional research priorities, e.g. strategically important cross-University collaborations, large collaborative research projects and grants activity